How to know good quality leather/

 3) Semi-aniline- is an extra step beyond pure aniline dyeing which adds a top coating of highly dispersed pigments and dyes to the surface of aniline-dyed hides.

 5) Top grain- to obtain a uniform thickness the hides are fed through a splitting machine with the grain side up.
 This process yields a natural surface called top-grain.
-With a thickness of 1.2-1.3 mm, top grain is used in good quality, less expensive, leather jackets, motorcycle vests and chaps.
-Top grain is not as thick or strong as full grain and will not protect you as well as full grain motorcycle leathers.
+With a thickness of 1.2-1.3 mm, top grain is used in good quality, though less expensive, leather jackets, motorcycle vests and chaps.
+Top grain is not as thick or strong as full grain and will not be able to protect you as well as full grain motorcycle leathers.

 6) Split leather- After the top grain has been removed what is left is the split.
 Having no natural grain it must be artificially added.
-Split leather is the least strong and is used in many low priced leather products.We call these bargain leathers and recommend full grain or at least top grain leather if you are going to be actually riding a motorcycle and need all the protection you can get.
+Split is the least strong and is used in many low priced products, or where protection is not a big factor.We recommend full grain or at least top grain if you are going to be actually riding a motorcycle and need all the protection you can get.

 7) Leather types- now that you know the difference in the quality lets go over the different types of leathers used in motorcycle apparel.
 Better motorcycle clothing is from cow or buffalo hide.
 The good buffalo is from American bison.
 Cheap and low quality hides are pig, goat and water buffalo.
 The problem with water buffalo is it never softens and is stiff forever.
 Lamb skin is a beautiful, soft and expensive hide but is very thin, used for women’s tops purses and skirts.